Booking.com: best prices

-Domodossola is a small town in the Val d'Ossola, surrounded by picturesque mountains in the Alps of north-eastern Piedmont, close to the border with Switzerland.
+Domodossola is a small town in the Val d'Ossola, surrounded by picturesque mountains in the Alps of north-eastern Piedmont and close to the border with Switzerland.

 Start your visit in the central square, called Piazza Mercato (trans: Market Square), where you can see several of the most noteworthy buildings.
 The variety of houses around the edges of the square, often different heights, or with balconies, porches and arcades, makes this square very interesting.
 Note how some of the arches feature carved ornamentation.